sanketrahul/GSoC18_Sanket/README.md

 # GSoC18_Sanket
 Google Summer of Code 2018 Project on Integration of PCL to ROS

-Aim of the Project: The aim of the project was divided in following 4 parts/stages:
+Aim of the Project: The aim of the project is divided in following 4 parts/stages:
 1. Visualization of Microsoft Kinect point cloud data in HTC Vive through ROS: Using vive_ros and RVIZ_vive_plugin to visualize point cloud data in HTC Vive headset.
 Steps:
 i) Setup vive_ros package (https://github.com/robosavvy/vive_ros) on the ubuntu workstation.
 Check HTC vive working.